Find out what punch needle fabric is best for YOUR punch needle, plus I have a free printable cheat sheet for you!

-Monk’s cloth is an even weave 100% cotton cloth similar to Aida cloth (but definitely not interchangeable with it).
-It comes in multiple sizes of weaves.
+Monk’s cloth is an even weave 100% cotton cloth similar to Aida cloth (but definitely NOT the same).

-As you probably guessed, rug warp is 100% cotton and is the foundation fabric frequently used for rug making.
+Rug warp is a strong cotton foundation fabric and is frequently used for rug making.

 It’s heavier and stiffer than Monk’s cloth, and very heavy duty.